kumahooks/kumahooks.github.io/_posts/2022-11-18-Flare-On-9-alamode.md

 ```
 With our dll loaded as a dependency.
 (Gotta rename it to FlareOn_x86.dll from HowDoesThisWork.dll)

-Anyway after running both the .dll and then our code, our execution past the threaded function `sub_10001094` continues.
+Anyway after running both the .dll and then our code, our execution past the function in the thread `sub_10001094` continues.
 At some point, it then calls `sub_10001000` which checks if the entered flag is valid.
 The function is rather simple and seems to give us the answer right away: our password seems to be `MyV0ic3!`.

 After running both of the apps with the argument above, `sub_10001000` gives us the flag: